HTGenomeAnalysisUnit/varcall_training/2024/hands-on/bqsr.md

 	gatk --java-options "-Xmx7g" BaseRecalibrator \
 	-I /project/varcall_training/data/partial/alignment/hg38.snps.bam \
     -R /project/varcall_training/data/partial/genome/hg38/chr20.fa \
-    --known-sites /project/varcall_training/data/partial/annotations/snps/dbsnp_146.hg38.vcf.gz \
+    --known-sites /project/varcall_training/data/partial/gatk_reference/dbsnp_146.hg38.vcf.gz \
      -O $PWD/recal_data.table
 ```

 This will run for approximately 3 minutes using a single CPU and will create a single file in the current directory:

-- `recal_data.table`: the table used for step 2 for recalibrating the variants
+- `recal_data.table`: This table will be used in step 2 for recalibrating the variants

 ### Step 2